 Prince Edward Island offers up easy cycling.
 Spend a day on the Confederation Trail – a tip to tip trail on old railway lines or cycle the length of the entire island.
 It’s only about 250 km long so it’s not as epic as it sounds, especially if you do it at a leisurely pace over the course of a week.

 I recommend the following.

-I recommend the following: Grab a shuttle and head for Tignish at the northwestern tip of the island.
+Grab a shuttle through MacQueens and head for Tignish at the northwestern tip of the island.
 Before you go pick up a good map and then work your way east on a combination of quiet back roads and the Confederation Trail.
-Finish in Souris, about 250 kilometres later, and shuttle or cycle back to Charlottetown.
+Finish in Souris, about 250 km later, and shuttle or cycle back to Charlottetown.
+More details here.

 In 1998 Greenwich became part of the PEI National Park because of its large parabolic sand dunes, the endangered piping plover and many rare plants.

 There are seven supervised beaches within PEI National Park.
-Brackley Beach is my favourite with its miles of pristine beaches and sand dunes.
+Brackley Beach is always a favourite with its miles of pristine beaches and sand dunes.
 These beaches are ideal for those of you with young families.
 And in the summer the water is warm enough for swimming.

 Lobster is one of the first things that comes to my mind when I think of PEI.
 I remember stopping at little fishing shacks and picking up lobster rolls for lunch.
 It feels so decadent to do that!
 Other non-restaurant options are church lobster suppers or you can buy them fresh from the lobster pound.

 Visit Anne of Green Gables Heritage Place or the Historical Residence of L.M.
 Montgomery

 If you’ve read Anne of Green Gables by Lucy Maud Montgomery then you’ll appreciate a visit to the house where the fictional Anne lived.